 B.2 Solution 2 – A+P architecture

-The Address and Port, A+P, architecture is being discussed in IETF as a complementary solution to the DS-Lite architecture, see [2][3][4].
-In an A+P environment, an UE is allocated a port-restricted public IPv4 address with limitation of which ports it is allowed to use.
+The main principle of the IPv4 A+P solution (see [3][4]) is to assign the same IPv4 address (called Primary IPv4 Address) to several end-users' devices and to constraint the source port numbers to be used by each device.
+In addition to the assigned IPv4 address, an additional parameter, called Port Range, is also assigned to the customer's device.

 This allows the allocation of the same public IPv4 address to multiple UEs, as they all will use different sets of ports.
 By doing so, the need for having NAT functionality in the network disappears.